GDD-Nantes/raw-jena/README.md

 Java framework for building Semantic Web and Linked Data applications.` It allows users to execute SPARQL queries from start to finish (granted they finish before a preset timeout).
-Unfortunately, it lacks of a very useful feature: *sampling*.
+Unfortunately, it lacks of a very useful feature: *sampling* [1].

-**RAW ⨯ Jena** fills this gap by performing **RA**ndom **W**alks over queries.
-This enables getting random elements, processing aggregations, optimizing join order etc.
+**RAW ⨯ Jena** fills this gap by performing **RA**ndom **W**alks over queries, and processing cardinality estimates [2].
+This enables getting random elements, processing aggregations, optimizing join order, building summaries etc.

 ## Usage